 Conversely, the entry of water into the guard cells opens the stoma.
 This allows the passage of water in the process of stomatal transpiration.

-Update: Also one of the environmental factors affecting transpiration is atmospheric CO2 concentration.
-In a recent update (posted July 15, 2013 in this site's blog), researchers found that high concentration of CO2 in the atmosphere (now 400 ppm) enhances photosynthesis while limiting the extent or duration of stomatal opening.
+5. Air.
+Also one of the environmental factors affecting transpiration is air, particularly atmospheric CO2 concentration.
+In an update (posted July 15, 2013 in this site's blog), researchers found that high concentration of CO2 in the atmosphere (now 400 ppm) enhances photosynthesis while limiting the extent or duration of stomatal opening.
 As a result, trees had reduced rate of transpiration, more efficient use of water, and faster growth.
 Commercial growers have in fact practiced CO2 fertilization by supplying this gas into the air in greenhouses to induce more rapid growth (http://www.sciencedaily.com/releases/2013/07/130710141845.htm).